TurtlewareAU/homelab-docs/Homelab/Github Actions/Github actions building docker containers.md

 Check your action variables and setup information.
 Here I named it after my website and the action its performing.
 Building the react app for Integrate.

 `name:` The name displayed in the actions tab when running, and completed.
-`on:` Is the trigger section
+`on:` Is the trigger section.
-`push:` Listens for push events on a specific branch `branches:` All of the branches we will listen to. so could have multiple `tags:` Version details for the current build.
+`push:` Listens for push events on a specific branch.
+`branches:` All of the branches we will listen to. so could have multiple.
+`tags:` Version details for the current build.
 `env:` This sets up where the information will be stored to.
-`REGISTRY:` ghcr.io (Github Container Registry) `IMAGE_NAME:` will be the name of the container stored in your repository.
+`REGISTRY:` ghcr.io (Github Container Registry).
+`IMAGE_NAME:` will be the name of the container stored in your repository.

 ```yml
 name: Build Integrate UI Container